Database connection

 Kerberos authentication

 Kerberos single sign-on against Oracle is supported directly through DataStar's managed Oracle driver.
 In v3, you do not need to install MIT Kerberos on the client machine, which was a prerequisite in v2.
-DataStar ships with Oracle.ManagedDataAccess.Kerberos and Kerberos.NET built in, so the managed driver negotiates Kerberos authentication itself.
+DataStar ships with Oracle.ManagedDataAccess.Kerberos and Kerberos.NET built in, so the managed driver negotiates Kerberos itself.

 - Set Connection Type to DataSource.